 - Always start from a place of accepting reality as it is, as this provides a solid foundation beneath shifting emotions.

 - Engage in conversation in a slower, more back and forth manner, so you have time to process and listen more fully, when the other person is speaking.
-Example: Fuelled by a fear of my attention dropping out while I’m in the middle of expressing a more complex thought, I try to “get it all out” in one go, though it can seem like I’m hogging the conversation!
-My solution to this, is often to break down what I want to say in two or three parts, expressing them one at a time then waiting for the other person to respond to each part, before I speak again.
-This may sound awkward, though within a handful of conversations it becomes easier and over time, an effortless habit.
+Example: When expressing complex thoughts or feelings, break down what you want to say in two or three parts, expressing them one at a time so the other person can respond.
+If you need to explain something in a block, so as not to forget parts, offer the same courtesy to the person you are speaking with.

-- Try the rule of 1-2 and apply it (1 for work, 1 for leisure for instance), and break larger things into parts where feasible.
+- Try the rule of 1-2 and apply it (1 book being read for work, 1 for leisure), to allow some space in your schedule.

-- Have short lists for each day where you can chunk household tasks, work or study tasks that you need to repeat on a regular basis – the habit will form of doing them together in time.
+- Have short lists for each day, stacking tasks you need to repeat regularly – the habit will form of doing them together.

 - Meditation helps expand “sustained” focus.
 Explore various styles and find one that suits you.